UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 ### ROS2 in Practice - Workflow Concepts
 In this course, to recap, ROS2 should be understood as a distributed software framework that allows multiple processes to communicate in a structured and inspectable way.
 Rather than treating ROS2 as a black box, you are expected to understand how to observe and reason about a running system.

-The concepts below are the minimum required to develop, debug, and extend ROS 2-based systems.
+The concepts below are the minimum required to develop, debug, and extend ROS2-based systems.

 ### Nodes
 A **node** is an executable process that performs computation.
 In practice, nodes typically implement: